Canal & River Trust: Finance

 The Trust receives a fixed grant from the Department for the Environment, Food and Rural Affairs over the 15 years commencing 2012.
 Its major other sources of income are from utilities (including fibre optic data connections and water sales) and property rentals from a £500 million property endowment granted by the government.
 It also receives an income from issuing licences for boats using and mooring on the waterways; this is one of the largest income streams that Canal and River Trust Limited has, after the government grant and has been given a funding pledge by the People's Postcode Lottery of over £1 million.

 Supporters and corporate partners

-The Prince of Wales is the patron of the Canal & River Trust and the actor Brian Blessed supports the trust's volunteer appeal.
+Charles III is the patron of the Canal & River Trust and the actor Brian Blessed supports the trust's volunteer appeal.

 In June 2012 the trust announced three major corporate partners to support the Canal & River Trust: